1austrartsua1/FormalConvexOpt/readme.md

 I will hopefully be updating the repo regularly as I finish new proofs - pending other commitments.

-Ultimately, the benefits of this project might go beyond making the reviewer's life much easier and include:

-* Making a search-able database of theorems/results/algorithms/convergence rates.
-* Can potentially write proof-carrying code.
-You can implement your algorithm in Lean and then also provide a proof that it actually does what it's supposed to do (modulo floating point arithmetic and other impurities).
-* Reveal errors in previous proofs.
-* Reveal extensions of previous proofs.

 ## Installation

 You need to download [leanproject](https://leanprover-community.github.io/leanproject.html).
 Follow the instructions there for installing the leanproject command line tool.
 Then type